svt/gradle-yapp-publisher-plugin/README.md

 * GitLab Publishing
 * GitHub Publishing
 * Signing
 * Choose Build file, Properties or System Environment Configuration
+* Publish to several targets at once
+* Configure autorelease to Maven Central
 * Semi smart configuration :)
+* ... and more

 ### Quickstart